damouse/bastion/README.md

 ```

 where the passed username (foo) represents a device serial number or name.
 The only missing piece of the puzzle is mapping device names to their reverse-proxied ports, including informing the server that mappings change.
 If the server supported reverse proxying out of the box it would be easy, but I don't know that I can do that.

+The most obvious solution is to maintain a separate communication channel which devices use to inform the bastion of what port they've mapped to.